jacksonloper/bettervoting/docs/contributions/developers/4_log_diving.md

 ## Using Loki/Grafana

-Loki: This is a service for backing up logs.
+**Loki**: This is a service for backing up logs.
 This ensures that old logs are still available even when the server crashes.

-Grafana: This is the web end point for viewing those logs, and it's what you'll interact with at
+**Grafana**: This is the web end point for viewing those logs, and it's what you'll interact with at

-# Grafana example queries
+## Grafana Query Examples

 Open the Hamburger Menu then click Explore to enter queries.